whitneyburton/portfolios/students/1602/chad-ellison/chad-ellison-m3.md

 ### Main Take Away

-Perhaps the biggest takeaway from module 3 for me was the importance and necessity to read through docs carefully and slowly when implementing a feature I have not previously worked with.
+The biggest takeaway from my posse, was to not embrace insufficiency during the times you "feel" like a bad coder or insufficient.

 ### Portfolio Rubric
 A: End-of-Module Assessment